What is a PIN?

 Transactions requiring PIN include, among others the following:

-- To facilitate all contracts for supply of goods and services to all Government Ministries and Public
+- All contracts for the supply of goods and services to Government Ministries and public bodies.

 What documents should a Society submit while applying for PIN?